Documentation Quality Guidelines¶

 Avoid creating a new directory or category for a single article if possible.
 If more will be added, then it is OK.

 Redundant information already covered in other documents.
 Especially in recipes.

 Do not start a recipe with installing pfSense software or other basic tasks.
 Make assumptions and link to other articles for topics already covered elsewhere.
 There is no need to reinvent the wheel and have multiple overlapping copies of the same information.
-Keep recipes as concise as possible!
+This helps keep recipes as concise as possible!